Free Universal Construction Kit: Overview

-The F.U.C.K. system, as described by the designers, is a "grassroots interoperability [remedy]" that "implements proprietary protocols in order to provide a public service unmet, or unmeetable, by corporate interests."
+The Free Universal Construction Kit system, as described by the designers, is a "grassroots interoperability [remedy]" that "implements proprietary protocols in order to provide a public service unmet, or unmeetable, by corporate interests."
 It includes approximately 80 individual pieces which were engineered and modelled using micrometre precise data (less than .0001 of an inch) gathered by taking optical comparator measurements of each of the construction toy systems included in the kit – ensuring that the custom pieces and commercial components fit snugly together without alteration, special tools, adhesive tape or glue.
 Most of the individual pieces allow the user to connect two systems (e.g., Lego bricks ⇆ Lincoln Logs, Lincoln Logs ⇆ Tinkertoys, etc.), however, the matrix also includes a "Universal Adapter Brick" that integrates the connectors of all ten of the referenced construction sets into one single larger element.

 A library of digital 3D models of the Free Universal Construction Kit in the stereo lithograph printing format is available from a number of online sources.
 These STL files can be freely downloaded and used to reproduce the pieces in a variety of materials with various 3D manufacturing devices and technologies.